vasinov/voila-cli/README.md

-# Penguin CLI
+# Voila CLI

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/gitbucket/gitbucket/blob/master/LICENSE)

-Penguin CLI is a command line tool for Mac and Linux that enables HPC engineers and researchers to run their experiments in local and remote containers effortlessly.
+Voila CLI is a command line tool for Mac and Linux that enables HPC engineers and researchers to run their experiments in local and remote containers effortlessly.

 ## Installation

 ### Mac

 - Download and install [Docker Desktop](https://download.docker.com/mac/stable/Docker.dmg).
-- Download the latest distribution of [Penguin CLI](https://penguin-cli-tarballs.s3-us-west-2.amazonaws.com/penguin-darwin-x64.tar.gz).
+- Download the latest distribution of [Voila CLI](https://voila-cli-tarballs.s3-us-west-2.amazonaws.com/voila-darwin-x64.tar.gz).
-- Set an alias for the executable: `alias penguin="/path/to/penguin/bin/penguin"`.
+- Set an alias for the executable: `alias voila="/path/to/voila/bin/voila"`.

 ### Linux

 - Follow Docker [installation instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/) for your distro.
-- Download the latest distribution of Penguin CLI: [Linux ARM](https://penguin-cli-tarballs.s3-us-west-2.amazonaws.com/penguin-linux-arm.tar.gz) or [Linux x64](https://penguin-cli-tarballs.s3-us-west-2.amazonaws.com/penguin-linux-x64.tar.gz).
+- Download the latest distribution of Voila CLI: [Linux ARM](https://voila-cli-tarballs.s3-us-west-2.amazonaws.com/voila-linux-arm.tar.gz) or [Linux x64](https://voila-cli-tarballs.s3-us-west-2.amazonaws.com/voila-linux-x64.tar.gz).
-- If you running Docker as a root user (i.e., prefixed with `sudo`) then you'll have to run Penguin with `sudo` as well since it makes calls to the Docker CLI in the background.
-In this case create a symbolic link to Penguin: `ln -s $PATH_TO_PENGUIN/bin/penguin ~/home/$USER/.local/bin/penguin`
+- If you running Docker as a root user (i.e., prefixed with `sudo`) then you'll have to run Voila with `sudo` as well since it makes calls to the Docker CLI in the background.
+In this case create a symbolic link to Voila: `ln -s $PATH_TO_VOILA/bin/voila ~/home/$USER/.local/bin/voila`
 - You can [run Docker as a non-root user](https://docs.docker.com/install/linux/linux-postinstall/).
-In this case you can either set a symbolic link like in the previous example or simply setup an alias `alias penguin="$PATH_TO_PENGUIN/bin/penguin"`.
+In this case you can either set a symbolic link like in the previous example or simply setup an alias `alias voila="$PATH_TO_VOILA/bin/voila"`.

 ### Windows

-We don't officially support Windows yet but you could use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) in order to start using Penguin CLI.
+We don't officially support Windows yet but you could use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) in order to start using Voila CLI.

 ### Installing from Source